Is “Time Heals All Wounds” True For Past Pain?

 Getty/AnnaStills

-Time isn’t enough to heal all wounds
+Time may not be enough to heal all wounds

 It's okay to feel hurt.
 It is even okay to feel angry.
 However, learning to live through the pain of a harmful experience may be beneficial.
 Specifically, it can help you to reestablish balance in your life.
 Understanding how to identify your feelings and address the situation may help you begin to heal.